Fitbit Air Review: A $99 Whoop Alternative With A Catch

 The Polar Loop is hardware-competent, but the app remains a fraction of what Whoop or Amazfit offer, with a dated interface which the company has told this site will be updated in 2026.
 The Fitbit Air’s Google Health app is materially more sophisticated, particularly in its AI coaching.

 The Amazfit Helio Strap matches the Air in price point and battery claims, but has a far less mature AI coaching layer.
-The Fitbit Air’s advantage is the Google Health platform and how it works alongside the Pixel Watch.
+The Fitbit Air’s advantage lies in the Google Health platform and how it works with the Pixel Watch.

 The Oura Ring 4 sits in the adjacent ring-format category, costs more, requires a subscription, and lacks vibration feedback.
 For sleep tracking, it is category-leading; for workout tracking, the Air’s wrist form factor is more flexible but can only be “truly” accurate on the biceps.

-WHOOP subscribers are locked in by 12- and 24-month contracts, and the first WHOOP 5.0 renewal window is now open, since it was released in May 2025.
+WHOOP subscribers are locked into 12- and 24-month contracts, and the first WHOOP 5.0 renewal window is now open, as it was released in May 2025.
 Whoop’s depth on biomarkers, ECG, and the bicep ecosystem remains category-leading.
 The Fitbit Air gives buyers who don’t use the full value of the subscription an alternative for the first time.

 Who Should Buy the Fitbit Air (and Who Should Skip)

-The Fitbit Air is a deliberate product, narrowly aimed.
+The Fitbit Air is a deliberate, narrowly aimed product.
 Matching the device to the buyer matters more here than with most launches.

 Buy the Fitbit Air if: